rparappuram/AlpacaTradingAlgo/ReadMe.md

 python main.py
 ```

-## CircleCI Integration

-To set up the CircleCI integration for automated testing and deployment, follow these steps:

-1. Sign up for a CircleCI account if you don't have one already.
-2. Add your GitHub repository to CircleCI.
-3. Push the `.circleci/config.yml` file to your repository.
-CircleCI will automatically detect the file and start running the specified workflows.

 ## Notes

 - Make sure to customize the arguments in the `main()` function in `main.py` based on your preferences (e.g., trading hours, number of stocks and cryptocurrencies to consider, etc.).